Sustainable Living Center Oregon

 If a batch develops a strong putrid smell, it usually it means the bucket contains too large of table scraps, too much liquid or not enough dust.
 The leachate (liquid) will accumulate in the bottom bucket.
 If your table scraps are fruit like apples, excess liquid will need to be drained.
 This leachate can be put down your drain, it will clean your drain pipes just like plumbers helper.
 You may mix it with water and use it immediately with your plants as a more super growth.

-There is a $20 fee/year to enroll in the Home Food Recycling Project to cover the cost of your home Bokashi Machine and Bokashi Dust.
-In addition, you will receive an endless supply of clean Bokashi Machines and Bokashi Dust, at no additional cost, as long as you bring your full machine to our location
+There is a deposit of $15 to enroll in the Home Food Recycling Project You will receive an endless supply of clean Bokashi Machines and Bokashi Dust, at no additional cost, as long as you bring your full machine to our location

 The fermenting table scraps in your Machine will be placed in our composting process at the Sustainable Center.